scottish-government-design-system/designsystem.gov.scot/components/autocomplete/index.md

 experimental: true
 example:
   no-demo: true
-noindex: true
 ---

 ## About this component

 The autocomplete component is used to display suggested terms pulled from a data source while the user types into a field.
 The data source is usually a back-end service.

 The list of suggestions is shown when the user types into the field and it is updated every time a character is entered.
 Text matching the user's input is highlighted in each suggestion.
-The list is limited to a maximum of 6 suggestions; on small devices fewer suggestions might be shown, depending on the space available.
+The list is limited to a maximum of 6 suggestions.
+On small devices fewer suggestions might be shown, depending on the space available.
 If there are no suggestions, the list does not appear.

 Selecting a suggestion will place its text in the input field and the list of suggestions will be hidden.
 Suggestions can be selected by clicking, tapping or by using the keyboard.